Bucket seat: In American cars

-Since their inception, most all American cars were equipped with bench seats, like in carriages, which permitted multi-passenger seating.
+Since their inception, almost all American cars were equipped with bench seats, like those in carriages, which permitted multi-passenger seating.
 As European cars became more accessible to Americans following World War II, bucket seats became associated with sports performance and luxury.
 Bucket seats then spread to American manufacturers, beginning as "sporty trim packages" in the late 1950s and later appearing as a standard feature.

-The popularity of front bucket seats began to explode with the advent of sporty compact cars, pioneered by General Motors in 1960 when it produced its Chevrolet Corvair 900 series Monza Club Coupe with standard front bucket seats.
-By 1962, more than one million U.S. built cars were factory equipped with bucket seats; often, these were fitted with a center console containing a gear shifter and other features such as ash trays, cigarette lighter, storage compartment, and power window controls between the seats.
+The popularity of front bucket seats began with sporty compact cars, pioneered by General Motors in 1960, with production of the Chevrolet Corvair 900 series Monza Club Coupe with standard front bucket seats.
+By 1962, more than one million U.S. built cars were factory equipped with bucket seats; often, these were fitted with a center console containing a gear shifter and other features such as ashtrays, a cigarette lighter, storage compartments, and power window controls between the seats.
 Large luxurious front bucket seats (and contoured "bucket-style" rears) made their debut in American personal luxury cars with the debut of the 1963 Buick Riviera in late 1962 as a 1963 model.
-In 1964, Ford introduced the Mustang “pony car”, following the success of the sporty Corvair Monza further popularized the idea of standard front bucket seats - although a front bench seat was an available option.
+In 1964, Ford introduced the Mustang "pony car", following the success of the sporty Corvair Monza further popularized the idea of standard front bucket seats – although a front bench seat was an available option.
 With the introduction of subcompact automobiles in the U.S. in the early 1970s, such as the Chevrolet Vega and Ford Pinto, bucket seats were used for the same reasons they had originally appeared: lack of seating room and floor-mounted levers for the gear shifter and parking brake.

 While bucket seats continued to gain popularity among compact and sporty cars, the bench seat remained the preferred front seating arrangement in larger cars and trucks until the late 1990s.
 Increasingly, mid- and full-size domestic cars, as well as trucks, offered front bucket seating options for customers who wanted a sporty image or more personalized car.
 In the following decades this trend spread, with the last sedan to come with a standard front bench seat being the 2011 Lincoln Town Car, and the last to offer it as an option the 2013 Chevrolet Impala.
 SUVs spread widely during this time, universally with bucket seats in front.
-As of 2015, only some pickup trucks and SUVs retain the front bench seat.
+As of 2015, only some pickup trucks and SUVs retained the front bench seat.